cbott/factories/README.md

 - (dev) Implement server-side logging with consistent formatting
 - (feature) Add messages from server to individual clients such as error responses
-- (feature) Add a sound effect for rolling dice
 - (feature) Add messages to players when they receive resources from Contractor cards
 - (bugfix) Card tooltips get cut off if they are too close to the edge of the screen
 - (bugfix) Improve unclear wording of instructions in the modal dialogue for ending your turn